 - Add backend Server to Backend Set

 - Allow Load Balancer Listener Port via Security List for Internet

 - Test Connection from the Internet

-Do you want to take your career to next level by becoming Oracle Certified Cloud Architect even if you are a beginner?
+Do you want to take your career to the next level by becoming an Oracle Certified Cloud Architect even if you are a beginner?